oppia/oppia-android/.github/README.md

 Oppia is an online learning tool that enables anyone to easily create and share interactive activities (called 'explorations').
 These activities simulate a one-on-one conversation with a tutor, making it possible for students to learn by doing while getting feedback.

-The Android app is frontend for Oppia that provides access to Oppia's curated numeracy lessons for users who may not have regular access to internet connectivity, and in a way that can be easily shared across multiple members of the same household.
+The Android app is a frontend for Oppia that provides access to Oppia's curated numeracy lessons for users who may not have regular access to internet connectivity, and in a way that can be easily shared across multiple members of the same household.
 The app is now available in beta and can be installed from the [Play Store](https://play.google.com/store/apps/details?id=org.oppia.android).

 Oppia Android is written using Kotlin and Java, and leverages Bazel, databinding, Dagger 2, and AndroidX.
 See also: